North-west Commonwealth Marine Reserves Network - Management

 - No additional administrative requirements apply.

-Separate approvals apply to activities in the areas of renamed reserves.
+Separate approvals to implement the transitional arrangements apply to activities in the areas of renamed reserves.

 Information on the transitional management arrangements in place for areas within the four renamed Commonwealth marine reserves within the North-west Commonwealth Marine Reserves Network is available on the individual reserve web pages: